javadbat/jb-file-input/README.md

 ### placehoder title

-you can cahnge file input place holder text by set `placeholder-title="select your special file"` attribute in dom
+you can change file input place holder text by set `placeholder-title="select your special file"` attribute in dom

 ### reset value